Stuart Vevers: Coach

 On 25 June 2013, it was announced that Stuart would be leaving Loewe to join American label Coach as executive creative director.
 Vevers succeeds Reed Krakoff at the leather goods label, who stepped down (following a 16-year tenure) to focus on his eponymous fashion line.
 In 2017 Vevers won the CFDA Accessory Designer of the Year award for his work at Coach, an award he has been nominated for every year since.

+Personal life

+Vevers lives with his husband, the designer Benjamin Seidler, in New York City since 2014, the year they were married.
+The wedding was held in their house in the Lake District, UK and featured in Vogue.
+They have been together since 2008, when they met in Paris.
+They welcomed twins via surrogacy in 2020 and another daughter in 2026.
+They have a country house in Connecticut.
+In 2025, Vevers was Awarded an OBE by King Charles III for Services to Fashion.